moschiel/esp_mesh_iot/README.md

 ## Configuration Tutorial

 1. **Prerequisites**:
-   - At least two ESP32-DevKitV1 (One is going to be the root node, add others to grow the mesh network)
+   - At least two ESP32-DevKitV1 (One will be the root node; add more ESP32 devices to grow the mesh network)
    - Configured ESP-IDF development environment
-   - Python installed (for the OTA update server)
+   - Python installed (for running a server that will host a .bin file for the OTA update)

 2. **Initial Configuration**:
-   - Connect the ESP32 and flash the esp-idf project.
+   - Connect the ESP32 and flash the ESP-IDF project onto the target.
 The ESP32 will start in AP mode if no saved credentials are found.
    - Connect to the ESP32 WiFi using the SSID in the format "ESP32_Config_XXYYZZ" and the password `esp32config`.
    - Use a browser to access the default IP address (`192.168.4.1`).
-   - Insert the credentials used in your WiFi router, and set any mesh network credentials on the configuration page.
+   - Enter the credentials used in your WiFi router and set the mesh network credentials on the configuration page.
-   - Press `Update Config` to save the configurations, the ESP32 will restart and attempt to connect to the mesh network.
+   - Press `Update Config` to save the configurations.
+The ESP32 will restart and attempt to connect to the mesh network.
+   - If everything goes well, the device will start blinking very fast (searching for the WiFi router), then the LED will turn on continuously.
+Otherwise, something was configured incorrectly, and you will need to manually switch back to AP mode.
+   - Repeat this process for every ESP32 that should connect to the mesh network.
+It is important to set the same configuration on every device (unless you want to set up more than one mesh network).

      ![image](https://github.com/user-attachments/assets/f24c81cd-8c1c-4598-9c9e-daa3d48353e4)

-3. **Connecting to the Mesh Network**:
+3. **Access to Mesh Network**:
+   - If the LED is on continuously (not blinking), it is in Mesh mode.
-   - Access the static IP address configured for the ESP32 to view the configuration and update options.
+   - Using a device connected to the same WiFi router as the mesh network, open a browser and access the static IP address configured for the ESP32 to view the configuration and update options.
+   - If there are multiple devices connected, it is possible to visualize a list of all nodes on the network.
+   - Click on 'Refresh' to update the list of connected nodes.
+   - Click on 'Open Tree View' to view the mesh network topology in tree format.

 4. **OTA Update**:
    - Run a local web server on your computer to host the .bin firmware file.